 Representations

-All representations (and any withdrawal of the same) made by each User, any Independent Gas Transporter or any Transporter pursuant to these Rules shall be readily identifiable as representations (or, as the case may be, a withdrawal thereof), shall identify the unique reference designation on the Modification Proposal or Request to which they relate and shall be sent to the Secretary at the address of the Code Administrator, for the time being, notified to Users for the purposes of paragraph 12.1.
+All representations (and any withdrawal of the same) made by each User, any Independent Gas Transporter or any Transporter or the CDSP pursuant to these Rules shall be readily identifiable as representations (or, as the case may be, a withdrawal thereof), shall identify the unique reference designation on the Modification Proposal or Request to which they relate and shall be sent to the Secretary at the address of the Code Administrator, for the time being, notified to Users for the purposes of paragraph 12.1.

-Any Transporter, User, Independent Gas Transporter, Third Party Participant or Non-Code Party may at any time prior to the submission of the Modification Report by notice to the Secretary withdraw any representation made by it, whether made in writing or at a meeting of Users or Non-Code Parties.
+Any Transporter, User, Independent Gas Transporter, Third Party Participant or Non-Code Party or the CDSP may at any time prior to the submission of the Modification Report by notice to the Secretary withdraw any representation made by it, whether made in writing or at a meeting of Users or Non-Code Parties.

 The Code Administrator shall send to the Authority copies of all representations, but the Code Administrator shall not be required to take account of representations received after the expiry of the period established in accordance with these Rules, or of any representations which in the Code Administrator's reasonable opinion are of no relevance to the subject matter to which they are intended to relate, or from persons who are not likely to be materially affected.